 ECONOMIC DEVELOPMENT AUTHORITY

-The Enhance Iowa Board hereby proposes to amend Chapter 215, "Sports Tourism Program," Iowa Administrative Code.
+The Enhance Iowa Board hereby amends Chapter 215, "Sports Tourism Program," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 15F.104.
+This rule making is adopted under the authority provided in Iowa Code section 15F.104.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code sections 15F.401 and 15F.402 and 2021 Iowa Acts, House File 862.

 2021 Iowa Acts, House File 862, amends Iowa Code sections 15F.401 and 15F.403 relating to the Sports Tourism Program administered by the Board.
 The purpose of the program is to provide financial assistance for projects that promote sporting events.